Missing middle housing: Nested Intensity Zoning

-However, it is worth noting that urban planning in Japan uses a zoning system and has not lost middle-density housing.
+However, urban planning in Japan uses a zoning system and has not lost middle-density housing.
 Instead of single-use zoning, zones are defined by the "most intense" use permitted.
 Uses of lesser intensity are permitted in zones where higher intensity uses are permitted but higher intensity uses are not allowed in lower intensity zones.
 This results in nested zoning, where the higher intensity zones are inclusive of related lower intensity ones.
 Zoning districts in Japan are classified into twelve use zones.
 Each zone determines a building's shape and permitted uses.
 A building's shape is controlled by zonal restrictions on allowable building coverage ratios, floor area ratios, height (in absolute terms and in relation to adjacent buildings and roads), and minimum residential unit size.
 These controls are intended to allow adequate light and ventilation between buildings and on roads, and to ensure a decent quality of housing.
 In this system, rather than trying to plan for how and where to create dedicated districts of medium-density housing, planners are left to focus on creating the conditions necessary to encourage land owners to intensify the use of their plots, and ensuring new areas of medium density that arise have the amenities they need to be successful.

 Examples of medium density single detached houses in Japan.
 Note the absence of cars, car facilities, or private gardens and the use of substantial balconies, strategic window placement, and considerable house size.

 When discussing medium-density housing, it is important to explore the differences between the approach this type of zoning uses with respect to single-detached housing compared to that traditionally used in the United States and Canada.
 In the United States and Canada, single-detached homes typically require large setbacks for off-street car parking and yards/gardens; while single detached homes in Japan are in many cases similarly large single detached houses but on small plots taking up virtually the entirety of the plot fronting directly on to the street with no requirement for off-street car parking; instead assuming a reliance on public transport rather than cars to meet daily needs.
 Roads in these areas are slow and drivers are aware they must legally share responsibility for mutual safety with all the other types of road users equally.